The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 Philosopher Jeremy Bentham was right when he compared our treatment of animals to slavery.
 Our cruel dominion over animals can even be hidden in practices that are actually good from our fellow creatures.
 Think about some of the reasons we stop eating meat:

 We stop eating meat to save rainforests, as our meat eating habits require more and more land to raise all those cattle.
+There are 1.7 billion cows on the face of the earth, and all those cows weigh more than all wild land mammals combined.

 We stop eating meat because it is not healthy for us.